alex-nuclearboy/goit-python-web-hw13/README.md

 ## Quotes Web Application

-This repository hosts an enhanced version of the "Quotes" Website Project, which can be accessed [here](https://github.com/alex-nuclearboy/goit-python-web-hw10).
+This repository also hosts an enhanced version of the "Quotes" Website Project, which can be accessed [here](https://github.com/alex-nuclearboy/goit-python-web-hw10).
 This Python-based Django project, titled "Quotes," is a dynamic website dedicated to the exploration and sharing of famous quotations.
 The site serves as an educational platform to demonstrate practical applications of Django, highlighting advanced features like user authentication, database migrations, and environment variable management.
 The project aims to provide a practical demonstration of advanced Django features, database handling, and personalized user management.

 ### Key Features